codingben/maple-fighters/README.md

 ## Contributing

 Feel free to contribute and make any changes to the game itself.
+Please open an issue to discuss the changes before sending the PR.

 Please follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.